HL7/VhDir/pages/_includes/intro.md

 {% include list-simple-profiles.xhtml %}

-*Note on Searches based on a date or date range:*

-- TBD

 ## Validated Healthcare Directory Conformance Requirements

-The [Capability Statements Section](capstmnts.html) outlines conformance requirements for the Validated Healthcare Directory Servers and Client applications, identifying the specific profiles that need to be supported, the specific RESTful operations that need to be supported, and the search parameters that need to be supported.
+The [Capability Statements Section](capstmnts.html) outlines conformance requirements for Validated Healthcare Directory Servers and Client applications, identifying the specific profiles, RESTful operations and search parameters that need to be supported.

 Note: The individual Validated Healthcare Directory profiles identify the structural constraints, terminology bindings and invariants, however, implementers must refer to the conformance requirements for details on the RESTful operations, specific profiles and the search parameters applicable to each of the Validated Healthcare Directory actors.

 ----

-Primary Authors: Brian Postlethwaite, Bob Dieterle, ONC Contributors
+Primary Authors: Brian Postlethwaite, Bob Dieterle, Daniel Chaput, Alex Kontur

 Secondary Authors: Grahame Grieve, Lloyd McKenzie